Dr Adam Molnar

 Adam recently completed a Postdoctoral Fellowship in the Surveillance Studies Centre at Queen's University, and attained his PhD in the Department of Political Science at the University of Victoria.
-Currently, he is a member of Deakin's Alfred Deakin Research Institute for Citizenship and Globalisation (ADI), is a senior research affiliate with the Terrorism Security and Society (TSAS) Research Network in Canada, and is a Board Member of the Australian Privacy Foundation (APF).
+Currently, he is a member of Deakin's Alfred Deakin Research Institute for Citizenship and Globalisation (ADI) and is a Board Member of the Australian Privacy Foundation (APF).

-Adam is currently working on an international project that examines government hacking and the rule of law in national security and policing.
+Adam is currently working on an international project that examines government use of computer network exploitation (CNE) and the rule of law in national security and policing.
 He also focuses on the domestic application of unmanned aerial vehicles (UAVs) in Canada and Australia.
 Each of these projects--among others that he researches and teaches on--considers how technology-led surveillance strategies are used as a response to crime and terrorism, and assesses the implications for law, privacy, and social control.

 surveillance; policing; security intelligence; lawful access; privacy; technology; social control; data protection; theories of surveillance